+This guide to bylines isn’t complete without a brief discussion of ghostwriting.
 Some writers refuse to ghostwrite, some make a living off doing it, and others do a combination of the two.
 No matter which direction you decide to go, it’s essential to understand what ghostwriting is and why it’s beneficial.

 What is ghostwriting?

 Brands and publications hire ghostwriters to create content without receiving credit for that work.
 They might write under the name of another brand, company, group, individual, or institution.
 Ghostwriters work on everything a bylined writer would and more.
 Here are six examples: